ChadRoesler/PerforcePuller/README.md

 Allows loading from the config file if desired.
 If -c is passed and values that are in the config file are passed as arguments the values passed will supersede the config file values.
+The following values are loadable:
+Server, Username, Password, Timeout (see the app config for more info)

--f is a string list that allows for multiple paths to be specified.
+-f is a string list that allows for multiple paths to be specified, seperated by ":".
 It will also auto append /... or ... in the case of folder paths passed.

 Below is the generated help.